HomerReid/scuff-em/doc/docs/reference/Geometries.md

 one or more *compact objects* -- that is, finite volumes of homogeneous media, bounded by closed 2D surfaces.
 In this case, all meshed surfaces in the geometry must be *closed* surfaces, and no two object surfaces may touch or overlap.
-Each surface is then associated with a single homogeneous material region  -- namely, the region interior to that surface -- and we collectively refer to that material region and its closed surface as an *object.*
+Each surface is then associated with a single homogeneous material region---namely, the region interior to that surface---and we collectively refer to that material region and its closed surface as an *object.*

 The ``.scuffgeo`` file for geometries of this type consists simply of a sequence of *object declarations*, one for each compact object